wingemo/wingemo/README.md

 </div>

-🔭 I’m currently working on a history project to teach me the journey from low-level language to high-level language
+🔭 I’m currently working on a history project to teach me the journey of computer sciences

 - 1947 ASSEMBLY <br>
 - 1960 COBOL <br>